fatihsen20/HTML2PDF/README.md

 - The .html files in these folders are selected and converted to .pdf files in order.
 - All the remaining unnecessary files are deleted, leaving only the files with the .pdf extension.

+# Where is it Used?
+- E-Archive Invoice

 # Requirements for the HTML2PDF to run:
 ## -pdfkit: !pip install pdfkit
 ## -zipfile: !pip install zipfile